gatsbyjs/gatsby/docs/docs/sourcing-from-buttercms.md

 ## Setup content fields

-Let's suppose you want to add a CMS to a static FAQ page with a title and a list of questions with answers.
-Most websites have a FAQ(Frequently Asked Question) page.
-ButterCMS make it dead easy to create such content with Collections.
+Suppose you want to add a CMS to a static FAQ page with a title and a list of questions with answers.
+Most websites have a FAQ (Frequently Asked Questions) page.
+ButterCMS makes it easy to create such content with Collections.
 Now you'll create a collection named `FAQs`having a `question` and `answer` field.

 Making your content dynamic with Butter is a two-step process: